Money in Israel

 Where to Exchange Money

-It is not possible to exchange money on our campus, but students can use an authorized moneychanger in the Old City.
+It is not possible to exchange money on our campus, but you can use an authorized moneychanger in the Old City.
 If you have cash to exchange, we will suggest a moneychanger who has proven to be quite reliable for our students for decades.

-For students bringing a debit card, there are plenty of ATMs in Jerusalem where you can withdraw cash with only a 6 shekel fee (=$1.90).
+If you bring a debit card, there are plenty of ATMs in Jerusalem where you can withdraw cash with only a 6 shekel fee (=$1.90).
 Cash will be disbursed in shekels.